-Aurecon sought to create a world class working environment when searching for new office space to relocate its 600 plus people.
+Aurecon sought to create a world class working environment when searching for new office space to relocate its 700 people.
 The timber option submitted by Lendlease gave Aurecon the chance to differentiate itself by creating an environment that puts its people at the heart of its design and thereby supporting the health and wellbeing of its people.
-As the anchor tenant, and along with a long history of collaborating with Lendlease, 25 King also presented Aurecon with the opportunity to be part of the engineering of their new home.

 Based on Aurecon’s key design principle of providing an environment that supports the health and wellbeing of its people, the challenge was to create a sustainable design that puts people and how they will use the building at the heart.

-Aurecon’s Sustainability team has set a target of achieving a WELL Certified Interiors rating for Aurecon’s fit-out.
+In early 2020, 25 King achieved Queensland's first WELL Core and Shell Certification at the Platinum level.
 WELL is the leading tool for advancing health and wellbeing in buildings globally and uses an evidence-based system that assesses seven categories – air, water, nourishment, light, fitness, comfort and mind.
 The performance of these building features is then assessed in terms of their impact on the health and wellbeing of the people occupying it.

-Aurecon’s tenancy celebrates timber and will create a contemporary and creative studio environment.
+Aurecon’s tenancy celebrates timber and creates a contemporary and creative studio environment.

-At the heart of Aurecon’s wellness culture at 25 King, will be a wide staircase at ground level leading to an open, communal space with booths and meeting spaces framed by greenery and bathed in natural light.
+At the heart of Aurecon’s wellness culture at 25 King, is a wide staircase at ground level leading to an open, communal space with booths and meeting spaces framed by greenery and bathed in natural light.

 Creating spaces where people want to spend time and engage with others, inevitably leads to a more collaborative and innovative workforce.

-25 King is set to become the tallest engineered-timber office building in Australia and the largest of its type by gross floor area in the world1.
-A co-creation between Lendlease and Aurecon, together with Bates Smart, 25 King will be a world-class building of the future and representing the new breed of workplaces of the future.
+25 King is currently the tallest and largest engineered-timber office building in Australia.
+A co-creation between Lendlease and Aurecon, together with Bates Smart, 25 King is a world-class building of the future and representing the new breed of workplaces of the future.

-Construction will be finished in October 2018 with Aurecon moving its 600 Brisbane staff in on 1 November 2018.
+Construction finished in October 2018 with Aurecon moving its 700 Brisbane staff in early November 2018.